Taxis in Buenos Aires: Overview

 A Few More Tips about Buenos Aires Taxis

-• Remises provide fixed fares, whereas ordinary taxis are metered.
+- Remises provide fixed fares, whereas ordinary taxis are metered.
 Verily, even rides from Buenos Aires Airport to the city center don’t come with a flat fare.

-• Always ask for a receipt at the end of the ride.
+- Always ask for a receipt at the end of the ride.
 All the driver’s info is included in the receipt.
 However, check it out before leaving the taxi as some drivers tend to give fake receipts or empty pieces of paper.

-• Most Buenos Aires taxis don’t accept credit cards.
+- Most Buenos Aires taxis don’t accept credit cards.
 However, you can pay a remis with a credit card as well.

-• Taxi fares are unfortunately affected by the traffic levels or the demonstrations that often take place in Buenos Aires.
+- Taxi fares are unfortunately affected by the traffic levels or the demonstrations that often take place in Buenos Aires.

-• Taxi prices are also subject to the country’s inflation situation and change constantly.
+- Taxi prices are also subject to the country’s inflation situation and change constantly.

-• You don’t have to tip your driver.
+- You don’t have to tip your driver.
 However, locals usually round up the final fee.

-• Under no circumstances should you take an unlicensed taxi!
+- Under no circumstances should you take an unlicensed taxi!

-• A governmental taxi app in Buenos Aires (BA Taxi) also accepts bank card payments.
+- A governmental taxi app in Buenos Aires (BA Taxi) also accepts bank card payments.
 However, it is available only in Spanish.

-• Having your location’s address written down is always a good idea, as taxi drivers usually don’t speak English.
+- Having your location’s address written down is always a good idea, as taxi drivers usually don’t speak English.

-• When giving your destination’s address, you should name the closest cross street and not the exact street number.
+- When giving your destination’s address, you should name the closest cross street and not the exact street number.
 In that way, you’ll get to your destination faster and avoid having your driver circle the blocks (please note that in Buenos Aires, you can’t turn left on most two-way streets).

-• Ridesharing is a thing in Buenos Aires, but nobody can tell with certainty if it is entirely legal or not.
+- Ridesharing is a thing in Buenos Aires, but nobody can tell with certainty if it is entirely legal or not.

 FAQs

 You can either stop a taxi on the street or call a cab using your phone or a taxi app.
-However, it is strongly recommended to get a called taxi or pre-book a remis to avoid unsafe fake taxi vehicles.
+However, it is strongly recommended to get a radio taxi or pre-book a remis to avoid unsafe fake taxi vehicles.

-How expensive are taxis in Buenos Aires?
+How much do taxis cost in Buenos Aires?

 Buenos Aires taxis are certainly much pricier than public buses or the subway.
-However, when their prices are compared to taxi fares in Europe or USA, it is evident that taxis in Buenos Aires aren’t expensive.
+However, when their prices are compared to taxi fares in Europe or the USA, it is evident that taxis in Buenos Aires aren’t expensive.
+For example, the 40-minute ride from Buenos Aires to EZE Airport costs around 38000AR$(38.28$/35.16€).